 Is chimichurri with cilantro a keto sauce?

 Yes!
-Chimichurris are low-carb sauces and are perfect for a keto diet.
+This cilantro chimichurri recipe is a low-carb sauce and is perfect for a keto diet.
 If you’re looking for a unique keto steak sauce, this is an excellent choice.
 Also, it's full of healthy fats and is essentially carb-free.

 Is this a low-FODMAP sauce?